Review of The Chill

 Lew Archer Takes Aim

-The Chill is a great show of Macdonald’s talents, as it is an evocative, hard-boiled detective novel with a tangled plot and psychologically complex characters.
+The Chill is a great show of Macdonald’s talents, as it is a hard-boiled detective novel with a tangled plot and psychologically complex characters.

 Macdonald, Ross.
 The Chill.
 Vintage Crime/Black Lizard, 1996.